DerekYang2/FluentDL/README.md

 ### Searching and Converting
 Searches and conversions do not require authentication.

+If logged into the Spotify Web Player in your default browser, FluentDL will automatically authenticate from cookies.

+Otherwise, the bundled API keys will be used.

-Spotify is authenticated using bundled API keys.
-If the bundled keys are rate limited, configure your own as described in the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).
+If the bundled keys are rate limited, generate your own as described in the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).

 ### Downloading
 Authentication requirements for downloading varies for the sources.
 The type of account (free vs subscription) may also affect the audio quality available.
 You do not have re-enter credentials each time because they are stored locally.
 They can be left alone for months or even longer, but may eventually expire or invalidate due to occasional web-player changes.